times/methode-xml-crawler/README.md

 Components in this case are related articles, images, interactive components etc.

-It is important not to run a high depth or you may end up finding related articles that are realted to one another, and cause an infinite loop.
+It is important not to run a high depth or you may end up finding related articles that are related to one another, and cause an infinite loop.
 The program will stop at about 30 levels because of the file length (on MacOS).

 ## Running